-Bob’s Red Mill is a brand many people in the gluten-free community know and trust because the company makes so many gluten-free products.
+Bob’s Red Mill is a brand many people in the gluten-free community know and trust because the company makes many gluten-free products.

-I absolutely took pause when I learned early on in my celiac disease life that Bob’s Red Mill oats were neither purity oats nor third-party certified.
+I took pause when I learned early on in my celiac disease life that Bob’s Red Mill oats were neither purity oats nor third-party gluten-free certified.
 How could this be?
 Could someone with celiac disease safely consume Bob’s Red Mill gluten-free oats?

 It’s easy to assume no and shut down the conversation based on what I have said so far, and many people have jumped to this conclusion.

-Batch Testing: First, Bob’s Red Mill says its oats are batch tested before, during, and after processing using an ELISA Gluten Assay.
+Batch Testing: Bob’s Red Mill says its oats are batch tested before, during, and after processing using an ELISA Gluten Assay.
 The Gluten ELISA is a quantitative test able to detect low levels of gluten in food ingredients and in prepared and processed foods and beverages.